Bibliothèque Nationale de France Bibliothèque Nationale de France

 Bibliothèque Nationale de France

-Bibliothèque Nationale de France, known in English as the National Library of France, is committed to collecting, conserving, enriching, and communicating nationally and globally published or historical works covering all fields of knowledge.
+Located in Paris, the National Library of France collects, preserves, and provides access to published or historical works covering all fields of knowledge.

 Cataloguing a Nation's Past and Present